mli42/containers_test/README.md

 ## Warning

 This tester was made with the first version of ft_containers' subject \
-Thus it does not test iterator traits (yet?)
+Thus it does not test iterator traits (yet?) \
+There aren't benchmark tests either.

 Also, passing this tester does not mean the project was done correctly, please go further